M-Bab/linux-kernel-amdgpu-binaries/README.md

 Linux OS: Ubuntu 16.04, 16.10, 17.04; Linux Mint 18.1
 Hardware: R7 370, R9 380, RX 480

-Q: Any other cool stuff the DC/DAL kernel can do?
+Q: Any other cool stuff this kernel can do?
-> A: Besides the obvious stuff (HDMI/DP audio and support for the newest graphics cards with the open source amdgpu) the DC/DAL kernel features fan speed & clock control, FreeSync, HDMI 2.0, atomic mode-setting, DP MST.
+> A: Besides the obvious stuff (HDMI/DP audio and support for the newest graphics cards with the open source amdgpu) the kernel features fan speed & clock control, FreeSync, HDMI 2.0, atomic mode-setting, DP MST.